Photo of the School Garden at Rosewood Elementary

 Campus Ecology Initiatives

-SEEDS funded garden project at Hancock Park Elementary School
+SEEDS funded garden project at Glenfeliz Elementary School

 Certified Wildlife Habitat at Carson HS

 The District is taking a national leadership role in making meaningful connections with nature part of the daily lives of the children it serves.
-Its Early Education Center Nature Explore Classrooms are designed to enable the District's youngest learners to acquire a deep, hands-on understanding of the natural world.
-The classrooms feature learning stations with hands-on activities, music, climbing and crawling, building, art, and gardening.
-The outdoor classroom experience has proven to be transformative -- children are calmer and more focused on learning, have fewer injuries and improved problem-solving skills.
-Currently, there are nature explore gardens at eight of the District's Early Educational Centers (4th Street, Arminta, Brooklyn, Canoga Park, Gardena, Glassell Park, Escalante, Mikes) with another 3 approved and 10 in planning.
-LAUSD won the 2014 Arbor Day Awards' Rachel Carson Award for its work in implementing Nature Explore Classrooms.
+The Early Education Center's (EEC) Nature Explore outdoor learning environments are designed to enable the District's youngest learners to acquire a deep, hands-on understanding of the natural world.
+They feature learning stations with hands-on activities, music, climbing and crawling, building, art, and gardening.
+The outdoor learning environment experience has proven to be transformative -- children are calmer and more focused on learning, have fewer injuries and improved problem-solving skills.

 National Wildlife Federation Schoolyard Habitats